 Gollancz acquires trilogy from teenage author

-Gollancz has signed a sci-f...
+Gollancz has acquired a tri...

 Gollancz opens sci-fi Gateway to e-books